BoMD: Bag of Multi-label Descriptors for Noisy Chest X-ray Classification: Abstract

 \section{Abstract}

-Deep learning methods have shown outstanding classification accuracy in medical image analysis problems, which is largely attributed to the availability of large datasets manually annotated with clean labels.
-However, such manual annotation can be expensive to obtain for large datasets, so we may rely on machine-generated noisy labels.
-Many Chest X-ray (CXR) classifiers are modelled from datasets with machine-generated labels, but their training procedure is in general not robust to the presence of noisy-label samples and can overfit those samples to produce sub-optimal solutions.
-Furthermore, CXR datasets are mostly multi-label, so current noisy-label learning methods designed for multi-class problems cannot be easily adapted.
-To address such noisy multi-label CXR learning problem, we propose a new learning method based on estimating image virtual attributes using semantic information from the label to assist in the identification and correction of noisy multi-labels from training samples.
-Our experiments on diverse noisy multi-label training sets and clean testing sets show that our model has state-of-the-art accuracy and robustness across all datasets. \keywords{Multi-label learning \and Multi-modal learning \and Noisy-label learning \and Chest X-ray.}
+Deep learning methods have shown outstanding classification accuracy in medical imaging problems, which is largely attributed to the availability of large-scale datasets manually annotated with clean labels.
+However, given the high cost of such manual annotation, new medical imaging classification problems may need to rely on machine-generated noisy labels extracted from radiology reports.
+Indeed, many Chest X-Ray (CXR) classifiers have been modelled from datasets with noisy labels, but their training procedure is in general not robust to noisy-label samples, leading to sub-optimal models.
+Furthermore, CXR datasets are mostly multi-label, so current multi-class noisy-label learning methods cannot be easily adapted.
+In this paper, we propose a new method designed for noisy multi-label CXR learning, which detects and smoothly re-labels noisy samples from the dataset to be used in the training of common multi-label classifiers.
+The proposed method optimises a bag of multi-label descriptors (BoMD) to promote their similarity with the semantic descriptors produced by language models from multi-label image annotations.
+Our experiments on noisy multi-label training sets and clean testing sets show that our model has state-of-the-art accuracy and robustness in many CXR multi-label classification benchmarks, including a new benchmark that we propose to systematically assess noisy multi-label methods.
+Code is available at \url{https://github.com/cyh-0/BoMD}.